 The equivalent of three lecture hours a week for two semesters.
+Health Education 698 and Prevention Science 698 may not both be counted.
 Offered on the credit/no credit basis only.
 Prerequisite: For 698A, graduate standing in health education and written consent of the graduate adviser; for 698B, Health Education 698A and written consent of the graduate adviser.